arjohnsonn/dogifier/README.md

 ## Developing

 You don't have to build every time you want to see a change happen.
 Simply run `pnpm run dev` and the extension popup will be within a webpage hosted locally.
+Changes will automatically update within the page.